stevehoover/RISC-V_MYTH_Workshop/README.md

 **Note** : As the complexity of your design increases, it might take long time (~3 mins) to generate the diagrams, this does *NOT* indicate a problem in your code.

 Your generated CPU would look like this after implementing all labs :
-(right click and open in new tab to zoom in)
+(right click and open image in new tab to zoom in)

 ![Complete CPU](tlv_lib/fullcore.svg)